animator/learn-python/README.md

 - `key` is used to specify a function which is called on each list element prior to making the comparisons.
 - `reverse` is a boolean which specifies whether the list is to be sorted in descending order.

-Lambda functions, also known as anonymous functions, are small, one-line functions that can be defined without a name.
-They are typically used when you need a simple function for a short period of time, such as when passing a function as an argument to another function (like the sort() method's key argument).
+Lambda function are also known as anonymous functions.They are one line function without a name.We define    a compact lambda function as the key in sort method.

-The syntax for a lambda function is:
+Syntax of a lambda function is:

 lambda arguments: expression

-Here, arguments represent the input parameters of the function, and expression is the operation to be performed on the arguments.
-Lambda functions can take any number of arguments but can have only one expression.
+Here, arguments are the input parameters of the function, and expression is the operation to be performed on the arguments.

 ``` python
 >>> l = [34, 4, 6, 23]